iftekharanwar/SCOPE-Besthackathon/ML_IMPLEMENTATION_PLAN.md

 ## Overview
 This document outlines the plan to enhance the SCOPE Assistant with machine learning capabilities for more accurate and data-driven claim routing decisions.

-## Current System
-The current system uses rule-based routing with predefined thresholds and business logic to assign claims to departments.
-While effective, this approach lacks the adaptability and pattern recognition capabilities of machine learning.

 ## Proposed ML Enhancement

 ### 1. Data Preparation